 You should talk to an admission counselor.
 Email Amy Gamble, or call her at (513) 244-4538 to discuss your next steps.

-Recommendations: You may want to schedule a campus visit if you've never been to the College.
+Recommendations: You may want to schedule a campus visit if you've never been to the University.
 You can tour the campus, and meet with representatives, including a counselor, faculty member, financial aid coordinator or coach.
 If you meet with a counselor, we can talk about your academic interests, look at your transfer work, and provide you with our degree requirements.
 If you’re ready to apply, start by completing the online application for admission.

 Once we have your application, all transcripts and test scores, we'll review your admission application.
 We normally will contact you, by mail, with an admission decision within two weeks of your completed application.

-A transfer student who has above a 2.0 cumulative college grade point average, with at least 12 semester hours/18 quarter hours, will normally be admitted in good academic standing.
+A transfer student who has above a 2.0 cumulative university grade point average, with at least 12 semester hours/18 quarter hours, will normally be admitted in good academic standing.
 High school credentials will be reviewed for students who do not meet these criteria.
 If you are a recent high school graduate enrolled in your first term of college, we will review your high school credentials for admission.

 Please follow the same procedures as listed above.
-Reapply for admission to the College as a transfer student.
+Reapply for admission to the University as a transfer student.
 While we may have a copy of your high school transcript from when you originally applied, if it is not a final, official copy then you will need to request your high school transcript to be sent.
 We also need ACT and/or SAT test scores, unless we already have them.
 If you are in your first term of college, we will review your high school credentials for admission.
 You will submit your college transcript when the term has ended.
 If you've already earned college credit when you apply, submit your college transcript.
 We will review it as part of the admission decision.

 We accept transfer credit from other regionally accredited institutions.
 College-level work completed with a grade of “C” or higher is normally accepted.
 Developmental coursework is reviewed on a case-by-case basis.
 Co-op, Internship, Practicum, Student Teaching, Clinical, and other hands-on related credit does not automatically transfer.
 You will want to refer to our complete list of transfer policies for more information.

 Your credits transfer, your GPA does not.
 Your GPA will begin when you start taking courses at the Mount.
-Grades for credits transferred from another college are not counted in your cumulative GPA at the Mount.
+Grades for credits transferred from another university are not counted in your cumulative GPA at the Mount.
 Keep in mind that for Admission purposes, your college GPA will be reviewed.